AriFordsham/GHCWiki/All-things-layout.md

 * ambiguity with RecordWildCards: `Foo{..} with ...` could be a prefix-let or record creation.
 * `with` is a big keyword to steal

-### comments

-* Neat!
-It might even not confuse syntax highlighers that there is no closing parenthesis if they consider the `\` as escaping..
-I am still a bit worried about editors getting horribly confused.   --@nomeata